 The Herb Garden's hardscape plans were designed by Tom Pellett and Larry Griffin.
 Baltz Concrete who put in the pervious concrete also designed the decorative elements you'll find in the Herb Garden.
-The plant selections were curated by Chris Cosby, Senior Manager of Gardens, with input from Memphis Herb Society.
+The plant selections were curated by Chris Cosby, former Senior Manager of Gardens, with input from Memphis Herb Society.

 Central Daylight Time Hours: